Poojitha319/DataCruncher/README.md

 # DataCruncher
-All about data science techniques
+All about data science techniques from scratch